Key Points

 Overview: What is Goodman-Kruskal Gamma?

 The Gamma statistic was first proposed in a series of papers from 1954 to 1972 by Leo Goodman and William Kruskal.
-Gamma can be calculated for continuous ordinal (ordered) data such as height, time or age.
-It can also be used for discrete data like good, better and best.
+Gamma can be calculated for continuous ordinal (ordered) data such as height, time, or age.
+It can also be used for discrete data like good, better, and best.

 The calculation of Gamma is based on two quantities:

-• Nc, the number of pairs where the ranked values are the same for both variables.
+- Nc, the number of pairs where the ranked values are the same for both variables.
 This is called the concordant pairs.

-• Nd, the number of pairs where the ranked values are in reverse order for both variables.
+- Nd, the number of pairs where the ranked values are in reverse order for both variables.
 This is called the discordant pairs.

-• Ties, where the values of paired data are equal, are ignored.
+- Ties, where the values of paired data are equal, are ignored.

 The closer you get to 1 (+1 or -1), the stronger the association or correlation.
-You can determine the statistical significance by calculating a p-value or use a rule of thumb.
+You can determine the statistical significance by calculating a p-value or using a rule of thumb.
 Gamma can be interpreted as the proportion of ranked concordant pairs.
-For example, if Gamma = +1, you can interpret that to mean every pair in your ranked data agrees and are a match.
+For example, if Gamma = +1, you can interpret that to mean every pair in your ranked data agrees and is a match.
 Here is a table of common rules of thumb by various authors:

-An industry example of Goodman-Kruskal Gamma
+An Industry Example of Goodman-Kruskal Gamma

 The cells for MINIMAL time/Bad scores and EXTENSIVE time/ Good scores support their hypothesis that studying and test results have an association and are concordant.
 The other two cells are the reverse of what would be expected.